alphagov/government-service-design-manual/service-manual/the-team/web-operations-jd.md

 * deploying and configuring machines in a Cloud environment
 * understanding of application deployment strategies and continuous integration
 * working within a product-centric environment

-#### How to Apply
-Please send completed application form to: cabinet-office.external@dwp.gsi.gov.uk quoting ref IRC74295 No later than close of business 15 March 2013

-Please note that the candidates invited for an interview will be expected to take a test.

-Late or faxed applications will not be accepted